Breakthrough-Energy/PreREISE/README.md

 For use in the grid model developed by Breakthrough Energy Sciences, the state-level demand provided by the EFS must be mapped to the appropriate load zones.
 Breakthrough Energy Sciences defines distinct load zones for each state.
 For smaller states that are completely contained within a single interconnection, the load zone might very well be equal to the whole state.
-However large states (e.g., California and New York), states that are in multiple interconnections (e.g., Montana and New Mexico), and states with a combination of these two characteristics (e.g., Texas) may have multiple load zones.
+However, large states (e.g., California and New York), states that are in multiple interconnections (e.g., Montana and New Mexico), and states with a combination of these two characteristics (e.g., Texas) may have multiple load zones.
 State-level demand is mapped to the various load zones according to the percentage of a state's population that resides in